zer0-r1ng/Base64_Cracker/README.md

 ## Overview

-As a CTFer, we may come across strings that go through many layers of Base encoding.And if we decode it manually, it will be very troublesome.So this is a tool to decode multi-layer Base64 decoding.
+As a CTFer, we may come across strings that go through many layers of Base encoding.And if we decode it manually, it will be very troublesome.So this is a tool to decode multi-layer Base64 encoding strings.

 ![example](example.png)